Jovanka Houska: Formative years

 Born in south London, her family name stems from her grandfather who was part Czech.
 Her first name is typically Slavic, but was chosen only to complement the family name.
-Chess is a popular game in the Houska family, and she owes much of her progress to the sibling rivalry that developed with elder brother Miroslav, himself an International Master of chess, though currently inactive.
+Chess is a popular game in the Houska family, and she owes much of her progress to the sibling rivalry that developed with her elder brother Miroslav, himself an International Master of chess, though currently inactive.
 She has a degree in Law.

 One of England's most active professionals, she first represented her country at the World Youth Championship for Girls (under 10) in Timișoara 1988, finishing fifth after a disastrous start and despite being years younger than most of her opponents.
 She competed in the same event at Aguadilla in 1989 and then, for a third time at Fond du Lac in 1990, where she won the bronze medal.
 There were many more successes over the next few years including another bronze medal at the European Junior Championship for girls (under 20) at Erevan in 1998.
 As a consequence, she was awarded the Woman International Master (WIM) title the same year, after securing all three norms in just over a month.
 Her first WGM norm was achieved at the 1999 British Championship when she was still a teenager.